Carton: Gable top

-Gable top cartons are often used for liquid products such as milk, juice, etc. These use polyethylene-coated paperboard or other liquid packaging board and sometimes a foil laminate.
+Gable top cartons are often used for liquid products such as milk, juice, etc. These use polyethylene-coated paperboard or other liquid packaging board (LPB) and sometimes a foil laminate.
 Most are opened by pushing open the gables at the top back and pulling the top (spout) out.
 Some have fitments to assist in opening and eating the contents.

 Waxed paperboard beverage carton (historical)

 Cuboid waxed paperboard beverage, a formed waxed paperboard plug crimped and sealed, preceded gabled polyethylene-coated paperboard cartons.
 Waxed paper straws were used to drink.
 Borden distributed milk in this way.

 Packaging history

-Robert Gair was a Brooklyn printer and paper-bag maker during the 1870s.
-While he was printing an order of seed bags, a metal rule normally used to crease bags shifted in position and cut the bag.
-Gair concluded that cutting and creasing paperboard in one operation would have advantages; the first automatically made carton, now referred to as "semi-flexible packaging", was created.